fieldmuseum/EMu-IPT-Prep/README.md

 6. zip the file

 # A note on warning messages
-`One or more parsing issues, see problems() for details`
+## `One or more parsing issues, see problems() for details`
 - try using guess max like this `cat <- read_csv(file = "data01raw/iptSpec/ecatalog.csv", guess_max = 1000000)`
   - Basically "guess_max" tells R to look at more rows before guessing which data-types to assign to columns... we could get more strict about schemas, but for now should be good.

+## `Error: package or namespace load failed for ‘readr’ in loadNamespace(j <- i[[1L]], c(lib.loc, .libPaths()), versionCheck = vI[[j]]): there is no package called ‘hms’
+In addition: Warning message:
+package ‘readr’ was built under R version 3.5.3`

+- try `install.packages("tidyverse")`

 # To do:
 - Add example input/output data